 - Encourage your child to write the sender and return addresses on the envelope.

 - Have him stick the stamp on each envelope (I recommend doing this before he writes the addresses so you’re sure there’s space for the stamp, especially on a small envelope).

 - Wet a rag so he can seal each envelope.

 - Walk to the mailbox to drop off the mail.

 Send them to anyone, such as grandparents, teachers, aunts and uncles, and… yourselves!
 One of the coolest things for your child to see is his very own mail coming right back at him.
 The occasion can be anything, from “just because” to major holidays.

 A fantastic way to tie in all the activities is to read children’s books about sending mail.
 I wasn’t sure if I’d be able to find any, but turns out, sending mail is a popular topic for children’s books.
 These books talk about mail carriers, how the mail system works and the fun of sending mail.

 Check out these awesome books for your next letter writing activity:

-7 children’s books about sending mail and letter writing
+7 children’s books about mail